mozilla/darjeeling/README.md

 `settings_local`.
 If you specify a setting other than `settings_local`, then `settings_local` will not get loaded and instead only that new setting file will get loaded.

+When testing things locally, you may want to remove minified files:

+    find src -name '*.min.*' -delete